PCC raises merger notification thresholds

 It said that they adjusted the thresholds for compulsory notification annually based on nominal gross domestic product growth to ensure they remain relevant to the evolving economic landscape.

-The Philippines in 2023 recorded a 10.3 percent nominal GDP growth, the Philippine Statistics Authority said.
+In 2023, the Philippines recorded a 10.3 percent nominal GDP growth based on data from the Philippine Statistics Authority.

 The PCC said that for a merger or acquisition to be subject to compulsory notification from them, both the SOP and SOT thresholds must be exceeded.